Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Introduction

 These pericentric passages and crossings through the MW disk have coincided with increased periods of star formation within Sgr and the MW, occurring 5.9, 1.9, and 1 Gyr ago \citep{deBoer, Ruiz}.
 These episodes have led to a dominance of intermediate-age stars within the Sgr core, aged around 4 to 6 Gyr, with metallicities ranging from [Fe/H] = $-0.4$ to $-0.6$ \citep{Siegel}.
-A younger population with [Fe/H] = $-0.04$ formed approximately 1 Gyr ago, aligns with the most recent pericentric passage, and metal-poor old population of [Fe/H] = $-1.41$ \citep{Siegel, Alfaro}.
+A younger, metal-rich population was first detected by \citet{Bonifacio2000} and the complex star formation history of Sgr dSph was further studied by \citet{Bonifacio2004, Sbordone2007}.
+This near-solar metal-rich population formed approximately 1 Gyr ago, aligns with the most recent pericentric passage, and \rev{the} metal-poor old population of [Fe/H] = $-1.41$ corresponds to pre-pericentric passages \citep{Bonifacio2004, Alfaro}.
 Although material from Sgr is dispersed across a wide range of distances (10-100 kpc) due to the tidal disruption, parts of the main body remain embedded within these tidal streams, carrying stars and dark matter lost during this process \citep{Hasselquist, Fern}.
 While understanding the tidal streams of Sgr are crucial for probing the MW gravitational potentials and changes within the disk, understanding the core dynamics, physical properties, and kinematics, of the Sgr main body is essential for deciphering the evolution and nature of the Sgr system.
 Investigating these properties through galactic archaeology—studying galactic structure and evolution by examining the ages, chemical compositions, and distances of stellar populations—offers insight into Sgr and its relationship with M54.

 The main body (including the core) of Sgr also exhibits distinctive features.
 According to \citet{delPino}, Sgr has a bar approximately 2.5 kpc in length, inclined at $43^{\circ}\pm6^{\circ}$ in the plane of the sky, with tidal tails extending in an "S" shape from the ends of the bar.
 Despite significant tidal stripping, Sgr retains a minor clockwise rotation, which extends along the outer regions of its tidal stream \citep{delPino}.
 Currently, four globular clusters are believed to be within the main body of Sgr: Messier 54 (M54), Arp 2, Terzan 7 (Ter 7), and Terzan 8 (Ter 8) \citep{Bellazzini}.
 M54 (NGC 6715) lies at the photometric center of the Sgr core and has been proposed as the nucleated core of Sgr due to also lying within the densest region of the Sgr core \citep{MonacoCusp}.
 However, further studies \citep{BellazziniNucleus, Kunder, delPino, Zhaozhou} suggest that M54 formed independently of Sgr's nucleus, potentially being captured during tidal disruption, with \citet{Siegel2011} inferring a $\approx2$ kpc separation between the Sgr core and M54.
 Supporting this, \citet{Minelli} found that M54’s mean metallicity ([Fe/H] $\approx -1.30 \pm 0.12$), differing by approximately one full dex from the median metallicity of the Sgr core found in \citet{Hayes} of [Fe/H] = $-0.57$, reinforcing the idea of M54 forming independently of Sgr.
 Meanwhile, the central region of Sgr reveals a complex formation history, displaying a mix of young ($\leq 2.2$ Gyr), intermediate-age (around 4–6 Gyr), and old ($\geq 12.2$ Gyr) stellar populations, with metallicities spanning from $-1.41 \lessapprox$ [Fe/H] $\lessapprox +0.56$ \citep{Siegel, Alfaro, Zhaozhou}.